emarcey/cicerone/glossary/brewing.md

 	* Extract potential is affected by barley variety, growing conditions, and malting process.
 		* larger kernels yield more
 	* This is measured prior to fermentation using Original Gravity
+* **Flavor Hop:** a hop added in the last 30 minutes of a boil, to impart hop flavor to the finished beer
 * **Foeder:** a large wooden container used to age and microaerate beer, common in Belgium, usually for wild fermented sours (e.g. Flanders Red Ale)
 * **Force Carbonation:** a method of carbonating beer where pressurized CO2 is bubbled into a bulk tank
 * **Free Mash-Tun Act (1880):** also known as the Inland Revenue Act, 1880